vrnithinkumar/UnblockDllExtension/README.md

 # Unblock Dll Extension
-A tiny helper to remove the ReadOnly and Hidden attribute from dll's and executeables which blocking the Visual Studio from building the project.<br />
+A tiny helper to remove the <b>ReadOnly</b> and <b>Hidden</b> attribute from dll's and executeables which blocking the Visual Studio from building the project.<br />
 ## No Access Error in Visual Studio
+No Access to the path error look like this:
 ![Alt text](Documentation/NoAccessError.PNG?raw=true "No Access Error.")<br />

 ## Unblock Files menu item.
+Right click on the Error List window and click the <b>Unblock Files</b> menu item.<br />
 ![Alt text](Documentation/UnBlockMenuItem.PNG?raw=true "Unblock Files menu item.")<br />

 ## Result
+Result of the action will be shown in message box like this :
 ![Alt text](Documentation/ResultAfterUnblocking.PNG?raw=true "Result.")<br />
 ## ToDo
 1) Fix the UX <br />
-2) Add screenshots in the help
+2) Publish the extension <br />